cafkafk/fortune-kind/README.md

 Many distributions have faced challenges with `fortune-mod` due to concerns about its maintainer and the presence of contentious fortunes in its data files.
-Instead of trying to replace `fortune-mod` or recreate a historically accurate fortune program, our goal is to serve those who value handpicked, randomly generated fortunes.
+Instead of trying to replace `fortune-mod` or recreate a historically accurate fortune program, our goal is to serve those who value handpicked fortunes.

 ## Contributing